Mopeko/MyShop/README.md

 There is a route that you can access with {your npm run dev localhost into the terminal} /adminpanel reload the page after every execution

+In the variable token put your token in adminpanel.vue.